Large Chicken Bacon Ranch

 - .Large Cheese Stix

 Handfuls of mozzarella baked on our scratch dough.
-Served with garlic butter and marinara.$16.48
+Served with garlic butter and marinara.$18.49

 - .Order of Bread Stix

 Stoner's dough cut into eight pieces topped with homemade garlic butter and sprinkled with aged parmesan.
-Served with garlic butter and marinara.$7.98
+Served with garlic butter and marinara.$6.49

 - .Pep-N-Rollie